Boundary value problems and Hardy spaces for elliptic systems with block structure

 One may wonder whether in the case $p_+(L) > n$ there are results for the Dirichlet problem with exponents `beyond $\infty$', which, in view of Sobolev embeddings, we think of corresponding to the homogeneous Hölder spaces $\Lamdot^\alpha(\R^n;\IC^m)$, $0 \leq \alpha < 1$, with the endpoint case $\Lamdot^0 \coloneqq \BMO$.
 We define the Carleson functional

 For $\alpha\in (0,1)$, one formulation of the Dirichlet problem with data $f\in \Lamdot^\alpha(\R^n;\IC^m)$ consists in solving

 The interior control from the Carleson functional alone implies existence of a non-tangential trace $f\in \Lamdot^\alpha(\R^n;\IC^m)$ as in the third line\footnote{We include a proof of the trace theorem in Appendix~\ref{sec:technical}.}, so that this is the weakest possible formulation of the boundary behavior.
-Again, we take the point of view of $\Lamdot^\alpha$ being a space of functions to make sense of the limit condition.
-This non-tangential trace also satisfies $\|\NTsharpalpha (u-f)\|_\infty \lesssim \|C_\alpha (t\nabla u)\|_\infty$, where on the left-hand side we use the sharp functional on Whitney averages Such a trace result is not available for $\alpha = 0$ and we formulate the boundary behavior for the endpoint problem differently, using convergence of Cesàro averages, which is natural from the point of view of both our construction and our approach to uniqueness theorems: The discussion of non-tangential traces naturally leads us to formulating a modified $\Lamdot^\alpha$-Dirichlet problem
+Again, we regard $\Lamdot^\alpha$ as a space of functions to make sense of the limit condition.
+This non-tangential trace also satisfies $\|\NTsharpalpha (u-f)\|_\infty \lesssim \|C_\alpha (t\nabla u)\|_\infty$, where on the left-hand side we use the sharp functional on Whitney averages Such a trace result is not available for $\alpha = 0$ and we formulate the boundary behavior for the endpoint problem differently, using convergence of Cesàro averages, which is natural from the point of view of both our construction and our approach to uniqueness theorems: The discussion of non-tangential traces naturally leads us to formulating a modified $\Lamdot^\alpha$ Dirichlet problem

-As we have seen above, this second problem is \emph{a priori} comparable to the first one when $\alpha>0$.\footnote{Uniqueness for the $\BMO$-Dirichlet problem with interior Carleson control and Whitney average convergence at the boundary appears to be out of reach.
+As we have seen above, this second problem is \emph{a priori} comparable to the first one when $\alpha>0$.\footnote{Uniqueness for the $\BMO$ Dirichlet problem with interior Carleson control and Whitney average convergence at the boundary appears to be out of reach.
 See \cite{MaMiMiMi-Survey, MaMiMiMi} for a very recent account on such Fatou-type theorems in the case of elliptic systems with \emph{constant} coefficients.}

 We obtain compatible well-posedness for both problems in the same range of exponents.
 In order to formulate the theorem, and systematically throughout this book, we denote by $L^\sharp$ the boundary operator for the adjoint equation $\Le^* u = 0$, that is $L^\sharp= -(a^*)^{-1} \div_x d^* \nabla_x$.